-- and as such are members of the closed group as defined in Australian Securities and Investments Commission Instrument 2016/785 (refer to note D3) - b These companies have provided a charge over their assets and undertakings as explained in note E1 - c Deregistered on 24 August 2016 - d Incorporated on 18 October 2016 - e The following entity changed its company name on 18 October 2016: - The Star Entertainment (Macau) Limited was previously known as Jupiters Resorts (Macau) Limited - f The following entity changed its company name on 3 November 2016: - g The following entities changed their company name on 2 February 2017: - The Star Entertainment International Pty Ltd was previously known as Destination Brisbane Pty Ltd - The Star Entertainment Sydney Properties Pty Ltd was previously known as Sydney Harbour Casino Properties Pty Limited h The following entities changed their company name on 3 February 2017: - The Star Entertainment QLD Limited was previously known as Jupiters Limited - The Star Entertainment QLD Custodian Pty Ltd was previously known as Jupiters Custodian Pty Ltd The following entity changed its name on 24 May 2017: - The Star Entertainment Gold Coast Trust was previously known as Jupiters Trust Incorporated on 15 June 2017
+- a These companies entered into a deed of cross guarantee with The Star Entertainment Sydney Holdings Limited on 31 May 2011, and as such are members of the closed group as defined in Australian Securities and Investments Commission Instrument 2016/785 (refer to note D3) - b These companies have provided a charge over their assets and undertakings as explained in note E1 - c Deregistered on 24 August 2016 - d Incorporated on 18 October 2016 - e The following entity changed its company name on 18 October 2016: - The Star Entertainment (Macau) Limited was previously known as Jupiters Resorts (Macau) Limited - f The following entity changed its company name on 3 November 2016: - EEI Services (Hong Kong) Holdings Limited was previously known as Echo Entertainment International (Hong Kong) Limited - g The following entities changed their company name on 2 February 2017: - The Star Entertainment International Pty Ltd was previously known as Destination Brisbane Pty Ltd - The Star Entertainment Sydney Apartments Pty Ltd was previously known as Sydney Harbour Apartments Pty Limited - The Star Entertainment Sydney Properties Pty Ltd was previously known as Sydney Harbour Casino Properties Pty Limited - h The following entities changed their company name on 3 February 2017: - The Star Entertainment QLD Limited was previously known as Jupiters Limited - The Star Entertainment QLD Custodian Pty Ltd was previously known as Jupiters Custodian Pty Ltd - i The following entity changed its name on 24 May 2017: - The Star Entertainment Gold Coast Trust was previously known as Jupiters Trust - j Incorporated on 15 June 2017

-(iii) Transactions with controlled entities The Star Entertainment Group Limited
+(iii) Transactions with controlled entities

-During the period, the Company entered into the following transactions with controlled entities: - loans of \$128.4 million were advanced by controlled entities (2016: the Company advanced loans of \$32.9 million); and
+During the period, the Company entered into the following transactions with controlled entities:

-- income tax and GST paid on behalf of controlled entities was \$230.6 million (2016: \$225.2 million).
+- loans of \$128.4 million were advanced by controlled entities (2016: the Company advanced loans of \$32.9 million); and - income tax and GST paid on behalf of controlled entities was \$230.6 million (2016: \$225.2 million).

 The amount receivable by the Company from controlled entities at year end is \$279.7 million (2016: \$151.3 million).
 All the transactions were undertaken on normal commercial terms and conditions.